 - Alternatively, mash by pounding all ingredients in a large mortar and pestle called lusong.

 Mixture sticking to both mortar and pestle makes the process hard.
-Get two ore more muscled men.
+Get two or more muscled men.
 Have them take turns to get the job done.

-Nilupak made for immediate consumption is served in balls.
+Nilupak made for immediate consumption is formed into balls.
 Most of the time, each person scooping a spoonful is more than enough to empty a large wooden mortar.

-Items for sale comes in bunch of large strands topped with grated cheese.
+Items for sale come in a bunch of large strands topped with grated cheese.

-One of my favorites ever since childhood.
+One of my favorites since childhood.
 Tapioca pearl or more popularly known as sago.
-Come as round hard balls of various sizes that grow to soft but firm gel.
+Come as round hard balls of various sizes that grow to soft but firm gel upon boiling.

-Sago is popular as inclusion of samalamig, cold juices of various flavor, which is sold to complement other street foods.
-The balls match the straw hole and it run through when sipped.
+Sago is popular as the inclusion of samalamig, cold juices of various flavors, which is sold to complement other street foods.
+The balls match the straw hole and it runs through when sipped.